canonical/sec-cvescan/README.md

    change.
 While CVEScan will make every effort to remain backwards compatible, backwards compatibility is not guaranteed.
 Furthermore, changes to the manifest file format will improve the accuracy and relevancy of CVEScan results.
+Running this script insulates administrators from changes to how manifest files are generated.
-2. This method explicitly adds the ubuntu release codename to the top of the manifest file.
+2. This method explicitly adds the Ubuntu release codename to the top of the manifest file.
 This is required when generating manifest files on systems where `update-manager-core` is not installed.